Love Island 2020 music – all the songs featured on the winter series soundtrack

-The truth collection could also be making its winter debut however Love Island nonetheless options basic summer time chart music
+The truth collection could also be making its winter debut however Love Island nonetheless options traditional summer time chart music

-Love Island 2020 is properly underway and as we sink our enamel into the newest drama between the islanders, our toes can’t assist however faucet alongside to the infectious chart-toppers.
+Love Island 2020 is nicely underway and as we sink our tooth into the most recent drama between the islanders, our toes can’t assist however faucet alongside to the infectious chart-toppers.

-It may not be July, but it surely’s scorching sizzling within the South African villa and we’ve received your final Love Island music listing able to be the soundtrack of your January.
+It may not be July, nevertheless it’s scorching scorching within the South African villa and we’ve acquired your final Love Island music record able to be the soundtrack of your January.

 What music appeared on Love Island final evening?